-The Pillar 3 Disclosures have been prepared in accordance with the latest Capital Adequacy Standards issued by UAE Central bank.
+The Pillar 3 Disclosures have been prepared in accordance with the latest Capital Adequacy Standards/Guidance issued by UAE Central bank.
 This report has been jointly compiled by Risk, Finance and Human Resource departments.
-Pillar 3 disclosures have been independently reviewed by the internal audit department and approved by Bank's Senior Management.
+Pillar 3 disclosures have been independently reviewed / validated by the management, internal and external audit.